Jwelb/HW2_ML/README.md

 # Quick Start
--Clone this repository or download the kmeans_clustering.py script.
+- Clone this repository or download the kmeans_clustering.py script.

 - Run the script in your Python environment.